What’s new in 2025?

 Tips are the sole property of the employee who receives them.
 The employer cannot take a percentage.
 Tips are not wages.
 For overtime, tips are excluded when calculating an employee’s regular pay rate.

-Employers must give employees credit card tips in the next scheduled pay cycle immediately after receiving the tip.
+Employers must give employees credit card tips in the next scheduled pay cycle after they receive the tip.
 Employers can require tip pooling, where employees share tips between themselves according to a set policy, as long as the employer doesn’t take a percentage.

 Meal Breaks